 CYCT hearings are held in private.
 Only those persons who have a right to be there or who have been asked will be there.
 Your Convenor will tell you who has been asked to attend the hearing.
-In most cases this will be:
+In most situations this will be:

-- your child, unless the Convenor has told you that he/she do not have to go;
+- Your child, unless the Convenor has told you that he/she do not have to go;

-- the people who look after your child;
+- The people who look after your child;

-- three CYCT members who will make the decision;
+- Three CYCT members who will make the decision;

-- the Convenor who will record what has been decided;
+- The Convenor who will record what has been decided;

-- a social worker; and
+- A social worker; and

-- the Convenor may also ask other people – for example a teacher or youth justice worker.
+- The Convenor may also ask other people – for example a teacher or youth justice worker.